-Download and print Connecticut tax forms and publications seven days a week from the DRS Web site at: www.drs.state.ct.us.
+Download and print Connecticut tax forms and publications anytime from the DRS Web site at www.ct.gov/DRS.
 Forms are also available during regular business hours at any of the DRS walk-in offices and the other sources listed on the back cover of this booklet.
-You may also photocopy the forms you need from the 2001 Connecticut Package X, which is available at most public libraries.
+You may also photocopy the forms you need from the 2003 Connecticut Package X, available at most public libraries.